kamperh/recipe_semantic_flickraudio/speech_nn/readme.md

         test
     ./eval_model_semkeyword.py models/vision_tag_prior_891a3a3533

-On the test set, this model achieves the following scores, as in Tables 3 of [Kamper et al., TASLP'18](https://arxiv.org/abs/1710.01949) under
+For semantic keyword spotting on the test set, this model achieves the following scores, as in Table 3 of
+[Kamper et al., TASLP'18](https://arxiv.org/abs/1710.01949) under
 VisionTagPrior: